CICTProject/llm-iot-management/src/tasks/edge_detection/EdgeDetection.md

-Using Edge AI for health anomalies detection.

-## Scenario:
-- Alert patient's health anomalies to nurse/doctors computers
+## Scenario: Alert patient's health anomalies to nurse/doctors computers

 We have health sensors distributed in room that check patients's health constantly, these health sensors containing blood pressure, temperature, cardinal... (health information).
 When it detects health risks, the sensor will alert to the nurses and doctors its predictions, using EdgeAI and LLM.